Uniform attachment with freezing: Scaling limits: Trees constructed by uniform attachment with freezing

 \subsection{Laws of the birth and coalescence times}

-We now introduce some notation related to birth and coalescence times, and identify their laws in view of the analysis of scaling limits of analysis of trees built by uniform attachment with freezing.
+We now introduce some notation related to birth and coalescence times, and identify their laws in view of the analysis of scaling limits of trees built by uniform attachment with freezing.

 {In the rest of the paper we shall use the notation $[n]= \{1,2, \ldots,n\}$.} First, define

 Note that while $\T^n(\Xb)$ is a random tree, the labels of its vertices are deterministic as they depend only on $\Xb$: $ \A_{n}(\Xb)$ are the labels of the active vertices of $\T^n(\Xb)$ and $\Fbb_{n}(\Xb)$ are the labels of the frozen vertices of $\T^{n}(\Xb)$.
 In particular, the elements of $\V_{n}(\Xb)$ will be called vertices of $\T^n(\Xb)$.